robhillman97/CPD_Git_intro/notes/introduction.md

 + Set up ssh key with `Git-Hub` account: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent
 + Set up Two-Factor Authentication for `Git-Hub`: https://help.github.com/articles/about-two-factor-authentication/ (optional)

+### SSH key
+1. Open a terminal
+2. Use the command `ssh-keygen -t ed25519 -C "your_email@example.com"` to create a new key
+    - Feel free to add a passphrase, you will need to remember this if you do.
+See the link above about SSH keys to see how to add this passphrase to the key manager of your OS if you don't want to type it every time.
+3. Use the command  `cat ~/.ssh/id_ed25519.pub` and copy the output
+4. Add a new SSH key to your GitHub account (see https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)

 ## Useful documentation
 + The Git Book: https://git-scm.com/book/en/v2